fu-sen/strapdown.js/README.md

 ### Development version

-These are up to date, but can be unstable.
+This is updated from time to time, but if you use it, the display may change suddenly.\
 You can get this source here:

 <https://github.com/fu-sen/strapdown>